true crime

 In their interviews, the Facebook group admins pointed out that Pappa Rodger is named similarly to the killer Rodger, who had become something of a hero in the incel community.

-Prior to the murders, Rodger posted a video online about seeking revenge for being rejected by women.
+Prior to the murders, the original Rodger posted a video online about seeking revenge for being rejected by women.

-"I'm 22 years old and I'm still a virgin," he said in the video, per CNN.
+"I'm 22 years old, and I'm still a virgin," he said in the video, per CNN.
 "I've never even kissed a girl… I don't know why you girls aren't attracted to me, but I will punish you all for it.
-It's an injustice, a crime, because… I don't know what you don't see in me.
-I'm the perfect guy and yet you throw yourselves at these obnoxious men instead of me, the supreme gentleman.
-I will punish all of you for it."

 Four years after Rodger's attack, a 25-year-old named Alek Minassian ran down 10 people, mostly women, in Toronto, Canada.
 He credited his inspiration to Rodger.